-St. Rita School has a part-time counselor on staff to assist students and teachers.
+St. Rita School has a full-time counselor and resource team leader on staff to assist students and teachers.
 Parents may request that their student speak with the counselor by contacting their classroom teacher, the counselor directly, or the school administration.